czyzby/gdx-lml/README.md

 Automatic component scan on Android and iOS is not implemented and it might take me some time before I finally force myself to do it.
 It will probably be in a separate library that depends on Autumn, so no changes in MVC itself are required.
 If someone already implemented this functionality and is willing to share, I won't mind integrating it into Autumn.

 Your opinions, comments and testing can help as well.
 Don't be afraid to inform me about bugs and functionalities that are missing or the ones you are not a huge fan of.

+## What's new
+0.5 -> 0.6:

+- Since Autumn no longer uses custom reflection wrappers, API was refactored to use "native" LibGDX reflection.
+- Now only absolutely necessary classes are registered for GWT reflection - less meta-data in JS.
+- Fixed a bug (?) where dialogs with cached instances where not destroyed on views reload.
+Now views reload also triggers dialogs destruction.